 - Improving existing processes, products, and services (DMAIC tools).

 Concept 6 Sigma pays special attention to reducing the instability of the processes to a level where the resulting deviations are so insignificant that there is no need to correct them.

 This requirement is satisfied by the level of 3.4 defects per million possible defects, which corresponds to a process stability level of 6σ.
 It is this parameter that is basic in the methodology for improving all key processes of the organization.

 Motorola sets the sigma level in defect units per million chances of a defect or error.

 This mathematical norm made possible the emergence of such a system, which is universally applicable to all goods, services, and processes.

 The application of a common standard for measurement allows to set achievable short-term and long-term quality goals and to measure the respective results.
 The sigma parameter was developed to help:

 To formulate indicators of activities concerning the consumer for which they pay real money.
 Many of the indicators used by companies (working hours, costs, sales volume) do not interest the consumer at all.

 To create a single method for measuring and comparing different processes.
-Using the sigma scale, everyone can compare the performance of completely different processes - for example, the manufacture of blanks and delivery of furniture.
+Using the Sigma scale, everyone can compare the performance of completely different processes - for example, the manufacture of blanks and the delivery of furniture.

 The following sequence is used in the implementation of the concept: